 What’s it about?

-This was a prospective randomised control trial (TIKI) examining whether IVIg treatment of Idiopathic Thrombocytopaenic Purpura (ITP) reduces the likelihood of chronic ITP.
-Patients were between three months and 16 years with a diagnosis of ITP, platelets ≤ 20 × 109/L and grade 1-3 bleeding on the Buchanan Bleeding Score.
-Exclusion criteria were: severe bleeding, receiving immunomodulatory drugs in the past month or contraindications to IVIg such as renal failure or IgA deficiency.
+This was a prospective randomised control trial (TIKI) examining whether IVIg treatment of Idiopathic Thrombocytopenic Purpura (ITP) reduces the likelihood of chronic ITP.
+Patients were between three months and 16 years old with a diagnosis of ITP, platelets ≤ 20 × 109/L and grade 1-3 bleeding on the Buchanan Bleeding Score.
+Exclusion criteria were severe bleeding, receiving immunomodulatory drugs in the past month or contraindications to IVIg such as renal failure or IgA deficiency.

 The initial study design used a platelet count ≤ 150 × 109/L for chronic ITP; the study was modified to reflect current consensus since 2009 guidelines of ≤ 100 × 109/L platelets where possible.

-Essentially, platelet recovery was significantly higher in the IVIg group at 1-week, 1 and 3-month intervals.
-However, there was no significant difference in presence of chronic ITP at 6 and 12 months (10% in IVIg group vs 12% without at 12 months)
+Essentially, platelet recovery was significantly higher in the IVIg group at 1-week, one and 3-month intervals.
+However, there was no significant difference in the presence of chronic ITP at 6 and 12 months (10% in the IVIg group vs 12% without at 12 months)

 Why does it matter?

 This is one of the first prospective RCTs looking at IVIg as a treatment for acute ITP in children.
-The study suggests that in the long term, treatment does not seem to reduce the development of chronic ITP.
-However, given the IVIg group had higher early complete response rates and fewer bleeding events, the question of whether to treat remains.
+In the long term, treatment does not seem to reduce the development of chronic ITP.
+However, given the IVIg group had higher early complete response rates and fewer bleeding events, the question of whether to treat still remains.

 Clinically Relevant Bottom Line: